 FYI: You can also download the Take Ownership file and use it to take ownership of the WindowsApps folder easily by selecting Take Ownership option from the context menu of it.

 Step 1: get reliable data recovery software.
 (Please save it to a local drive without lost files.)

 MiniTool Power Data Recovery is a good choice for you.
 Why?

-- It is suitable for users running different operating systems: Windows 10/8/7 and Windows Server OS.
+- It is the best free data recovery software that can run on different operating systems: Windows 10/8/7 and Windows Server OS.

 - It gives support to all common storage devices: HDD, SSD, USB flash drive, memory card/stick, etc.